-AP ENGLISH LANGUAGE & COMPOSITION

-Semester Block + Flex, 1.5 Credits Advanced Placement 0123 Prerequisite: English 9

-This course is in preparation for the Advanced Placement (AP) Language and Composition exam taken in the first week of May.
+AP ENGLISH LANGUAGE & COMPOSITION Semester Block + Flex, 1.5 Credits Advanced Placement 0123 Prerequisite: English 9 This course is in preparation for the Advanced Placement (AP) Language and Composition exam taken in the first week of May.
 This course aims to help students become skilled readers and writers.
 It is organized using the AP English Language and Composition Course Description published by the College Board.
 Throughout the course, students will engage with challenging college-level material.
 Students will be expected to interpret an author's rhetorical strategies and analyze images for rhetorical features.
 In addition, the course will stress the development of student writing.
-Students will be expected to write for various purposes, create and sustain original arguments. and utilize rhetorical and stylistic devices.
+Students will be expected to write for various purposes, create and sustain original arguments, and utilize rhetorical and stylistic devices.
 Furthermore, students will engage fully in the research process.
 The learner will be expected to evaluate and incorporate sources into a researched argument, determine between essential and nonessential information, gain control over drafting and revising, and reflect critically upon their writing.
 Overall, the course seeks to improve a student's critical literacy skills and facilitate their journey towards informed citizenship.
 Students will take the PA Keystone Literature Exam at the conclusion of this Course.
+AMERICAN LITERATURE Semester Block, 1 Credit Academic 0122 Accelerated 0121 Honors 0120 Prerequisite: English 9 This course satisfies the sophomore English requirement.
+This course is a chronological look at American writings from the Puritan period.
+Students will examine how American writers have represented and interpreted the American experience through their works.
+Students will learn to organize ideas and express them clearly and correctly through work on analytical papers, a major research paper, and selected creative writing assignments.
+Note: Students who have taken American Studies may not take American Literature, as material overlaps.
+AMERICAN LITERATURE WITH READING CONCENTRATION Full Year Block, 2 Credits Academic 0122S Prerequisite: English 9 This course satisfies the sophomore English requirement.
+This course is a chronological look at American writings from the Puritan period.
+Students will examine how American writers have represented and interpreted the American experience through their works.
+Students will learn to organize ideas and express them clearly and correctly through work on analytical papers, a major research paper, and selected creative writing assignments.
+Note: Students who have taken American Studies may not take American Literature, as material overlaps.
+Students will take the PA Keystone Literature Exam at the conclusion of this Course Reading Concentration: Individualized research-based reading instruction will be provided in this course through a blended learning model that engages students, provides feedback, and reinforces a growth mindset.
+The course is designed to offer a comprehensive system for mastering foundational reading skills and moving students toward literacy independence.